Elijah Watson, MA

 Education Reform and Intimate Partner Violence

 This study considers institutional reform as a protective shock that redistributes the social resources buffering women from violence.
 Leveraging the 1988 Free Public Secondary Education Act, which eliminated tuition fees for public secondary schools, I use instrumental variables methods with national DHS data to assess whether expanded schooling reduced women’s lifetime risk of intimate partner violence.
-Among rural women, each additional year of schooling lowered IPV risk by roughly four percentage points, largely by delaying union formation and enabling more-educated partner selection.
+Among rural women, each additional year of schooling lowered IPV risk by roughly four percentage points, in part by delaying union formation and enabling more-educated partner selection.

 MPH in Epidemiology Research